Keyfactor/ejbca-msae-toolkit/README.md

 * Leave empty configurations commented out if they do not have a value

 ## Tools
+### Create Service Account

+Create service account with the attributes required to support an MSAE integration configuration.

 ### Create Kerberos Files

 Generates Keytab and Krb5.conf files based Active Directory, Policy Server, and Service Account values.